Kermit Weeks: Aircraft collection

 Also on display is one of six existing Martin B-26 Marauder medium bombers from WWII.
 This aircraft was acquired in the mid-1990s and flown to the museum shortly afterward, and it has remained the only airworthy B-26 since the 1995 crash of the Commemorative Air Force's example that occurred in Midland, Texas.
-Like the Sunderland, this aircraft has not flown since the late 1990s or possibly the early 2000s.
-It is unclear when the aircraft will fly again.
 Among the Collection is also a Curtis P-40 Warhawk (TP-40N trainer variant).
-It is the only airworthy P-40 type airplane with dual seating and controls; it makes frequent appearances at surrounding air shows and has been featured in the films Death Race and Tora!
+It is one of only a few airworthy, dual control P-40s.
+It makes frequent appearances at surrounding air shows and has been featured in the films Death Race and Tora!
 Tora!
 Tora!.

 Weeks is also known to have owned the largest number of Grumman J2F Duck aircraft since the U.S Navy, having purchased four of the rare aircraft; two have since been sold while one is frequently flown by Weeks, including amphibious water landings.
 The 4th aircraft is currently under restoration at the museum and Weeks hopes to fly both JF2 Ducks side by side in the near future.
 A Ford Trimotor, an early civil transport aircraft used by commercial airlines in the 1930s is also part of the collection; it has been used in films including the 1930 TWA promotional film, Coast to Coast in 48 Hours, appearing on screen with Amelia Earhart, and the 1984 adventure film, Indiana Jones and the Temple of Doom, in which the plane is shown being piloted by Harrison Ford as Indiana Jones.

-Weeks has recently purchased the iconic Sikorsky S-38 replica, Osa's Ark.
-This historical aircraft is the only S-38 that still flies and was featured in the 2004 film, The Aviator.
+Weeks has purchased the Sikorsky S-38 replica, Osa's Ark.
+This aircraft is the only S-38 that still flies and was featured in the 2004 film, The Aviator.

 Most of the aircraft are functional and able to be flown; Weeks has stated that every aircraft in his collection has been flown by him, is being flown currently, or will be flown in the future.